-This year on our top list of scary things to watch, we're going to take the focus off from the movies (who always hog all the glory this time of year) and, instead, focus only on the top scares of TV.
-Not just any boob-tube scares, though, mind you, but rather TV's most successful medium for telling tales of terror and suspense: the anthology series'.
+This year on my list of scary things to watch, we're going to take the focus off from the movies (who always hog all the glory this time of year) and, instead, focus only on the top scares of TV.
+Not just any boob-tube scares, mind you, but TV's most successful medium for tales of terror: the horror anthology series.

-For those poor souls not already in-the-know, an anthology series is one which presents us with a different story and a different set of characters with each new episode (or, in special circumstances, with each new season).
+For those not already in-the-know, an anthology series is one that presents us with a different story and a different set of characters with each new episode (or, in special circumstances, with each new season).
 Where each episode, in a sense, is its very own self-contained short story.
-Oh, sure, occasionally you'll have a host (sometimes even a rotting, decomposing host) that will introduce and conclude each episode, but that's about it as far as reoccurring characters go.
-This means you'll find no serialized series such as The Walking Dead, Kolchak, or Dark Shadows here, horror fans.
+Oh, sure, occasionally you'll have a host (sometimes even a rotting, decomposing one) that will introduce and conclude each story, but that's about it as far as recurring characters go.
+This means you'll find no serialized TV shows like The Walking Dead, Kolchak, or Dark Shadows here today, horror fans.
 Sorry.
-We still love them too...
-They just don't fill the bill for what we're looking for at this time.
+We still love them too.
+They just don't fill the bill this time around.

 So turn off the lights, lock the doors, tell the trick-or-treaters to screw off, and sit back and relax.
-Here are the Top 20 Scariest TV Anthologies.
+Here are my top 20 scariest TV anthologies.

 The Hitchhiker was no Twilight Zone though.
 For one thing, its host, a mullet-having weirdo in tight jeans and a leather jacket, was a pretty far cry from Rod Serling; and his opening and closing monologues were about as insightful as Jerry Springer's "final thoughts" (well, maybe not that insightful).
 And the episodes themselves, while not bad, were equally without class or depth.

-With all that being said, the tales told to us did succeed in one very important respect: they were scary.
-And, really, when you've got good scares (and a little gratuitous gore and nudity thrown into the mix) who needs class and depth anyways?
+All that being said, the tales told to us did succeed in one very important respect: they were scary.
+And, really, when you've got good scares (and a little gratuitous gore and nudity thrown into the mix) who needs class and depth anyways? #MAGA

-Perhaps the most bizarre series on this list, Monsters was originally released as being a more humorous successor to the 1983 anthology series Tales from the Darkside (which ended its run during the same year in which Monsters premiered).
-Nevertheless, as funny, and oftentimes campy, as the show may have been, it was still pretty darn eerie and disturbing; and, as hinted at by the title, it featured the added bonus of having a new (and usually grotesque) monster with each new episode.
+Perhaps the most bizarre series on this list (and that's saying something), Monsters was originally released as being a more humorous successor to the 1983 anthology series Tales from the Darkside (which ended its run during the same year in which Monsters premiered).
+Nevertheless, as funny — and oftentimes campy — as the show may have been, it was still pretty darn eerie and disturbing; and, as hinted at by the title, it featured the added bonus of having a new (and usually grotesque) monster with each new episode.
 Those episodes were admittedly hit or miss, though, and the ones that got it right are only for an acquired taste.
-But if you happened to be one with that taste, you, sir or madam, are in for some fun.
+But if you happened to be in possession of that particular palate, you, sir or madam, are in for some fun.